shamedgh/temporal-specialization/INSTALL.md

 ### Function Address Allocation Analysis (callgraph-fp-allocations)
 The last LLVM pass is the function pointer allocation analysis tool.
 This tool is used to extract places in the code where functions are assigned to function pointers.
+We have discussed our method in detail in Section 5.1.2 in the paper.
 The following command can be used to parse the application bitcode and generate the function pointer allocation file.

 ```